 We are all on some type of path.
 Some of us are moving forward, and some are moving backward.
 Many of us are standing still.
 Regardless of which direction we go, our paths promise to take us to a place we’ve never been before.
 If only we’ll travel them.
 This is not only a metaphor for life; it also applies well to online learning.

 If learning is anything, it is a journey.
 With eLearning, we can tailor this journey to users.
 This can be done in a sequenced and structured manner.
 This is the value of learning paths.
 Each learning journey should be constant, never stagnant.
-Corporate leaders would do well to remember this when designing employee-training programs.
+Corporate leaders would do well to remember this when considering employee training software.

 Some corporate training programs don't do enough.
 Some training programs have not evolved along with technology.
 Many companies train their employees in the same manner they did 5, 10, even 20 years ago.
 They use a classroom-style, traditional model of learning.
 This style of learning isn’t bad, but it isn’t always adequate.
 For example, books and written materials are often used in this style of training.
 People remember only about 10 percent1 of what they learn from books.
 This is true in cases where the book is read only once.
 In cases like this, an incredible 90 percent of what is read is soon forgotten.
 This is a good example of why traditional learning is not a wise investment for corporations.
 This mode of learning is becoming irrelevant.
 Improvements in technology are better meeting the needs of today’s employee.